 How to Prune a Beach Cherry

 Beach cherry naturally forms a rounded shape and grows slowly.
 This makes it ideal for growing and shaping as a hedge, decorative shrub, or container plant.
 Trimming a beach cherry is fairly easy and the plant takes well to it.

 For sizing purposes, cut back a beach cherry as needed.
 This is especially important if you grow the plant in a container.
 Beach cherry pruning can also be done to create the shape you want.
-Because these are tropical plants that grow year round, you can trim during any season, and although you may lose some flowers and fruits, you’ll get more soon.
+Since these are tropical plants that grow year-round, you can trim during any season, and although you may lose some flowers and fruits, you’ll get more soon.

 Trim your beach cherry into any shape you want, but always make sharp and clean angled cuts.
 Make the cuts just above new buds that are pointing in the direction you want there to be new growth.